KaderUzuner/KaderUzuner/README.md

 ### Hi there 👋, I'm Kader Uzuner
-* 🎓 I'am a management information systems graduate.(2021)
+* 🎓 I'am a Management Information Systems graduate.(2021)
 * 💻 I'm intereseting with Software development.

 ## Languages and tools: